 Winter is also an excellent time to pair the mid-day attitude check with a nice warm cup of coffee, hot chocolate, or even soup.
 It's surprising how much getting warm and toasty on a cold day can improve the mood.

 Winter is the season for worker's compensation claims.
 The top two causes for worker's compensation claims are traffic accidents and slips, trips, and falls.
 Both are more likely to happen during the winter.
 To prevent serious injuries and lost work time, dedicate a few sales meetings during the winter months to the topic of safety.

 Remind your sales representatives about basic road safety, especially during the winter.
 Educate them about how to avoid accidents on wet or icy pavements, both in the car and when walking.

 Hopefully these tips will help your sales team have a safe, warm, and productive winter.
-For help with organizing your sales program, call Netpique sales outsourcing today!
+For help with organizing your sales program, call Netpique today!